 If you’re trying to minimize the muscle loss that generally occurs with fasted cardio, upping your protein intake throughout the day is a must.

-It’s also worth mentioning that higher protein intake (1.5g/lb/day) has been shown to improve cognitive function, so just about anyone can benefit from eating more protein.
+It’s also worth mentioning that higher protein intake (1.5g/lb/day) has been shown to have additional benefits, so it’s not a bad idea to eat more protein anyway.

 High Intensity Interval Training (HIIT)

-High Intensity Interval Training (HIIT) is a form of short-duration exercise where you alternate between periods of intense activity and low effort activity.
+High Intensity Interval Training (HIIT) is a form of short-duration exercise where you alternate between periods of intense activity and low intensity activity.

 You sprint for 30 seconds, then walk for a minute or two.
 Sprint for 30 seconds, then walk.
 Sprint, then walk.